ZachJBurns/DecisionTreeClassifer/README.md

 ## About <a name = "about"></a>

-Given a CSV file containing a dataset of continuous information with a binary class label, this program will train off of the given dataset and predict the accuracy on the same dataset.
+Given a CSV file containing a dataset of continuous feature information with a binary class label, this program will train off of the given dataset using the IC3 algorithm and predict the accuracy on the same dataset.

 There is a total of 4 synthetic training datasets and a pokemon dataset.
 The synthetic training datasets do not have any feature labels assigned to them, but the pokemon labels are as follows:
 ```